LucaNerlich/adobe-home-automation/README.md

 > Production

 1. `$ npm run build-prod`
+    1. If the cypress test run fails, it is most likely due to the local browser.
+Either remove the cypress test execution, or try a different browser (e.g chrome, firefox, firefox:dev, edge)
 2. Open `/index.html` in any modern browser
     1. index.html references the scripts and stylesheets.
     2. Everything runs self-contained when served from an HTTP server